 Set the larded meat aside.
 Strain the marinade, setting aside the liquid, and reserving the vegetables, herbs, and spices.

-In a heavy pot with a cover, brown the meat well in a few tablespoons of clarified butter,*** lard, or in their absence, equal quantities of sweet butter and peanut or olive oil, according to your preference.
+In a heavy pot with a cover, brown the meat well in a few tablespoons of clarified butter,*** lard, or olive oil, according to your preference.
 Remove the meat to a plate.

 Add the reserved vegetables, herbs and spices to the pot, with a little more butter or oil as necessary.
 When the vegetables have browned, add the marinating liquid, and bring it to a boil over high heat, scraping the bottom of the pot with a wooden spoon or spatula to dislodge and dissolve any consolidated meat and vegetable juices.